ahanson/ansible-provisioning/README.md

 * An Ansible Pull playbook for setting up Linux Mint Desktops.
 * Based on [Jay LaCroix](https://jaylacroix.com/)' series of [Ansible tutorials](https://www.youtube.com/playlist?list=PLT98CRl2KxKEUHie1m24-wkyHpEsa4Y70).
 * Maybe it replaces the [FreeGeek Chicago](https://freegeekchicago.org/) [install script](https://github.com/freegeekchicago/fgc-installscript)?

+## Questions:
+* How many different versions of Linux Mint should I test this on?
+* Should I test it on older versions of (x/k)Ubuntu?
+Older stuff sometimes comes in the door at Freegeek for support.

+## Done:
+* Updating, upgrading, removing useless packages, emptying the package cache.
+* Installing a short list of basic packages.

+## To Do:

 ## Notes:
 You will need [Git](https://git-scm.com/) and [Ansible](https://www.ansible.com/) to run this script.
 Here's how to get them: